bullet-train-co/bullet_train-core/bullet_train/docs/themes/on-jumpstart-pro-projects.md

-# Installing Bullet Train Themes on Jumpstart PRO Projects
+# Installing Bullet Train Themes on Jumpstart Pro Projects

-Bullet Train themes can be installed on Jumpstart PRO projects, giving you native `erb` partials and Hotwire-powered UI components.
+Bullet Train themes can be installed on Jumpstart Pro projects, giving you native `erb` partials and Hotwire-powered UI components.

-Like Jumpstart PRO, Bullet Train themes are built using `tailwindcss` and use `esbuild` and `postcss` for JavaScript and style sheets.
+Like Jumpstart Pro, Bullet Train themes are built using `tailwindcss` and use `esbuild` and `postcss` for JavaScript and style sheets.

 To get a quick sense of the UI components, we encourage you to spin up a Bullet Train project and navigate through the screens to create a "Creative Concept" and "Tangible Thing" resources.